danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 * Analyze the requirement
 * Explore the codebase
-* Make design decisions (maybe you even document this, sometimes as a few paragraphs in the ticket, or maybe more formally as an ADR)
+* Make design decisions, potentially formalized as [Architecture Decision Records](../about-those-docs/#architecture-decision-records)
 * Write the code and automated tests
 * Iterate and refine
 * Deploy to staging or a test environment and address business user's feedback (and/or QA if project uses human QA testers)